-At Greenville Health System, we know that pregnancy and birth are key events in the life of any family.
-That’s why our providers and staff consider it a privilege to be part of your birthing experience.
+You’re pregnant!
+At Prisma Health, we know that pregnancy and birth are key events in the life of any family.
+That’s why our providers and staff consider it a privilege to be part of your pregnancy and birth experience.
 That’s also why we strive to provide you with high-quality care in a comfortable, nurturing environment.

 Pregnant women have many choices and options.
 From how to prepare for childbirth to choosing your OB/GYN.
 Choosing an OB/GYN is one of the most important decisions you will make as an expectant mother.
 You need a medical home where you feel welcome, and where you are comfortable asking questions and expressing your concerns.

 Starting the decision-making process early will help ensure the best possible outcome for you and your baby.
 Register in advance for your delivery, prepare for your birth with childbirth classes and start planning for your care after you return home now to make your pregnancy experience easier.

 We are pleased to offer primary care OB/GYN practices across the Upstate.
 All of our physicians and advanced practice providers are board certified, meaning that they have the most advanced training and certification in obstetric and gynecological care.
 Our priority is to provide the most highly advanced medical support while building a relationship where you feel comfortable establishing a medical home after delivery.

 Choose from one of our outstanding OB/GYN practices below.

 The Family Birthplace–Greenville Memorial Hospital*

 Greenville Midwifery Care

 Premier Women’s Care